Tank 500 Hi-Charge: the body-on-frame giant that learned to drive from a socket

-The Tank 500 lineup now has two hybrid versions, but the Hi-Charge (model preview on our website) was the first truly "plug-in" version.
-Unlike the Urban with its tiny battery, this one uses a full-fledged traction battery that allows you to drive without starting the gasoline engine and charge from external sources.
-Visually, this Tank is almost indistinguishable from the regular one: the same impressive shapes, a spare wheel on the tailgate, and minimal markings.
-The main detail is two hatches on different sides of the body: one hides a Chinese standard GB/T charging connector, the other a fuel filler neck that accepts even AI-92.
+The Tank 500 lineup now includes two hybrid versions at once, but it is the Hi-Charge (model preview on our website) that became the first truly "plug-in" one.
+Unlike the Urban with its tiny battery, this version uses a full-fledged traction battery that allows driving without starting the gasoline engine and charging from external sources.
+Visually, this Tank is almost no different from the regular one: the same imposing shape, the spare wheel on the tailgate, and a minimum of identifying details.
+The main feature is two flaps on different sides of the body: one hides a charging port of the Chinese GB/T standard, while the other conceals the fuel filler neck, which even accepts AI-92 gasoline.

 Tank 500 Hi-Charge